t0mk/equinixmetalpy/README.md

 The script also prunes paths in the spec, so that we don't need to wait long time for generating code for all the API operations.
-The fixed spec only contains API for Projects, Devices and Operation right now.
+The fixed spec only contains API for Projects, Devices and Organization right now.

 ## Generating